Heidegger’s Πολις and the “Demonic” Characterization of Power

 Of course, to this interpretation of Heidegger’s factual life, we can also expect objection.
 After all, there is also the fact that in 1933, Heidegger endorsed the führerprinzip — that is, the principle that the leader is always right and that his words demand total obedience.
 And while this threatens the above interpretation of Heidegger’s “inner world”, his endorsement can only be understood in context to his analysis of Platonism as it appears, for example, in his Nietzsche lectures, first delivered in 1936, as he defended Nietzsche’s metaphysics from both moral and biological interpretation by the Nazi ideologue Alfred Baeumler.
 It is a Platonic understanding of Heidegger’s thought which shows just how far outside of sociology he is thinking.
 For Heidegger, the fühur must have (as his way of being) δημιουργος (dēmiurgos); but not in the sense of a god-creator — which Heidegger designates as φυτουργoς (fytourgos) — but as a craftsman who produces the ιδεα (idea) of the δημος (dēmos, “the public, the people”).
 That is to say, the δημιουργος produces the outward appearance of the world within the commerce of the public usage of things and of communal life.
 If we understand democracy — that is, a rule by the people — not from the perspective of top-down government administration, but in the sense of communal economy, then Heidegger’s endorsement of the führerprinzip is democratic.
 Of course, this collapse of autocracy into democracy may sound frightening to those of us invested with the spirit of liberation.
 Perhaps it may sound as if this collapse provides a vacuum for tyrannical leadership.
 However, if we are to think of democracy as an economic activity (as we have now suggested here), then the production of the δημιουργος is, and can only ever be, a manifestation of ιδεα insofar as the δημιουργος is equally being as the δημος.
 That is to say, the ιδεα essentially belongs to the people.
 Therefore, the δημιουργος can only ever merely present the ιδεα through such production, being as one such instance of the people.
 Consequently, if the ιδεα is not of the δημος, then neither is the being of the producer as δημιουργος.
 Of course, what then becomes paramount are the mechanisms by which the production of the δημιουργος coheres with the δημος.
 We can be sure that thinking on these mechanisms takes us away from philosophy and into practical governmental questions.
 We can safely assume that these questions were outside the scope of Heidegger’s thinking.
 Because of this, we cannot consider those mechanisms here, in this Medium article about Heidegger’s πολις and the demonic characterization of power.
 However, it should be mentioned that those mechanisms have been explored and a proposal has been offered in the book, How to Nurture Truth and Authenticity: A Metamodern Economic Reform Proposal.

-Now, as is well known, in the opening paragraphs of Being and Time, Heidegger makes clear that the subject of his architectonic is something other than the I, myself.
+As is well known, in the opening paragraphs of Being and Time, Heidegger makes clear that the subject of his architectonic is something other than the I, myself.
 When Heidegger’s questioner asks into the subject under investigation, the questioner does not find an I, but rather a mine.
 This mine is not a me; nor is it even my consciousness.
 It is rather da sein (“being there”).
 Yet, my da sein is not even exclusive to me.
 Rather, my da sein is the one — this one is the any one of us.
 But this does not mean Heidegger’s subject is us either.
 Rather, the subject of Heidegger’s inquiry is the possibilities available to this any one of us.
 This means that the subject of Heidegger’s conditions of possibility is the possibilities available to a “pole” — whether we think of that “pole” as a tribe, village, community, industry, or nation.
 The devices by which the social commercium of the human tribe “levels down” the possibilities available to its members are well-understood.
 We may call to mind any number of social mechanisms which we might call the sacred or the taboo.
 On this point, we may call to mind the Russian political theorist Aleksandr Dugin who, having applied Heidegger’s da sein thusly understood to political theory, has proposed a quite subjectivist political theory, and thereby continued the Western bias which places special priority on the human animal and its cultures.
 However, when we follow the nuances of Heidegger’s thought, we can advance further than Dugin, and even Heidegger himself.
 As is quite well known, Being and Time can be interpreted as a response to Aristotle.
 Therefore, we can also understand Heidegger’s introduction as a repetition of Aristotle, who claims that, “It is evident that the state [πολις] is a natural growth and a prior condition to the individual”.
 Yet, even as a repetition, Heidegger places the πολις in a different location within the metaphysical architecture than does Aristotle — not as the condition and below, but rather above.
 Indeed, repeating again from the Parmenides lecture course material, we find that Heidegger says, “The πολις is the above”.